What is a Compound Microscope?

-- Students in schools and colleges are benefited by the use of a microscope for conducting their academic experiments.
+- Students in schools and colleges are benefited from the use of a microscope for conducting their academic experiments.

 - It helps to see and understand the microbial world of bacteria and viruses, which is otherwise invisible to the naked eye.

-- Plant cells are examined and the microorganisms thriving on it can be ascertained with the help of a compound microscope.
+- Plant cells are examined and the microorganisms thriving on them can be ascertained with the help of a compound microscope.
 Thereby, a compound microscope has proved to be crucial to biologists.

 - Simplicity and its convenience.